u-blox/ublox-odin-w2-drivers-docs-mbed-5/README.md

 # u-blox ODIN-W2 Wi-Fi and Bluetooth drivers

-This is a pre-compiled binary module including u-blox Wi-Fi and Bluetooth drivers for [Arm Mbed OS](https://mbed.com).
+This is a pre-compiled binary module including u-blox Wi-Fi and BLE hci drivers for [Arm Mbed OS](https://mbed.com).

 The binary is intended for and can only be run on a u-blox ODIN-W2 module.

 Please note that this document is not intended as a complete system description.
 It is intended to be an overview and for details the header files must be used.

-There are two levels of the API, one C++ API and one lower level C API.
+There are two levels of the API, one C++ API and one lower level C API for WIFI.
 It is highly recommended to use the C++ interface as this is the intended way Arm Mbed should be used.
 The C API is provided to be able to support the Mbed C++ classes and might be used by the application until such classes exist.
-Currently there is support for the Wi-Fi station via the OdinWiFiInterface class.
+Currently there is support for the Wi-Fi station and access point  via the OdinWiFiInterface class.

 If the C API is used please note that this interface is subject to change and it is highly recommended to migrate to the C++ API once it is available.
 The C API is considered as experimental.

+Cordio BLE stack by Arm is supported and it provides C++ API.
+For details see [Cordio BLE](https://os.mbed.com/docs/latest/apis/ble.html).

 ## Related documents
 [https://www.u-blox.com/sites/default/files/ODIN-W2_DataSheet_%28UBX-14039949%29.pdf](https://www.u-blox.com/sites/default/files/ODIN-W2_DataSheet_%28UBX-14039949%29.pdf) - ODIN-W2 Data Sheet

 ## Overview

-The ODIN-W2 module supports a variety of interfaces such as WLAN, Classic Bluetooth, Bluetooth low energy, RMII (Ethernet), SPI, UART, CAN, I2C, GPIOs, Analog input pins, and JTAG/SWD.
+The ODIN-W2 module supports a variety of interfaces such as WLAN, BLE(Bluetooth low energy), RMII (Ethernet), SPI, UART, CAN, I2C, GPIOs, Analog input pins, and JTAG/SWD.
 Many of the interfaces and IO pins are multiplexed.
 For details see the [ODIN-W2 Data Sheet](https://www.u-blox.com/sites/default/files/ODIN-W2_DataSheet_%28UBX-14039949%29.pdf).

-The embedded Bluetooth Stack and the embedded WLAN driver are optimized for small embedded industrial systems with high requirements on performance and robustness.
-The Bluetooth stack contains the classic SPP, DUN, PAN, DID and GAP profiles and the low energy GATT, GAP and u-blox Serial Port Service.
+The embedded WLAN driver is optimized for small embedded industrial systems with high requirements on performance and robustness.
 The Wi-Fi driver contains station as well as access point.
 A supplicant is also included.

+Cordio BLE stack contains GAP profiles, GATT profiles, and security manager services.
+GATT profile allows both client and server role for device.
+A list of supported GATT services is provided [here](https://os.mbed.com/teams/Bluetooth-Low-Energy/wiki/BLE-services-supported-on-mbed).

 The drivers for the C API are not thread safe.
 This means that all calls to and from the drivers must be serialized to ensure that there are never more than one concurrent entry point called in the drivers.
 This can be achieved by posting function calls to the driver thread with 'cbMAIN_getEventQueue()->call()'.
 It's also possible to use the driver lock 'cbMAIN_driverLock()' to ensure mutual exclusion before any call to the drivers. 'cbMAIN_driverUnlock()' must be called after the function to release the driver thread lock.
 Notes: